 - Benton County is creating a Transportation Safety Action Plan (TSAP) to improve road safety for everyone in the County.
 Our goal is to make our roads safer by addressing traffic risks, especially for people walking, rolling, biking and driving. - The TSAP will use data to pinpoint where crashes happen and understand what causes them.
-Then, we'll work with the community to design safety solutions that meet local needs. - The plan will align with the Safe Streets for All (SS4A) program and other regional safety goals, making Benton County eligible to apply for future funding to implement priority projects. - The TSAP will cover all Benton County areas, with a focus on rural roads and busy corridors where crashes are more common.
-Safety recommendations will also support local goals in cities within County boundaries.
+Then, we'll work with the community to design safety solutions that meet local needs. - By aligning with the Safe Streets for All (SS4A) program and regional safety goals, this plan unlocks opportunities for Benton County to secure funding to implement key safety projects. - This plan is all about reducing crashes that lead to serious injuries or deaths.
+We're focusing on rural roads and busy areas where accidents happen most often, while working to make all parts of Benton County safer for everyone.